Scholar Living

 Personal Safety and Security

 WashU is committed to keeping our community safe and dedicates time, staff and resources to enhancing security wherever we can.
-On this page, you will find resources and tips to stay safe and secure during your time living in St. Louis and commuting to and from WashU.
-WashU resources Protect yourself Know your on- and […]
+Find resources and tips below to stay safe and secure during your time living in St. Louis and commuting to and from WashU.
+WashU resources Find more resources on our Getting Started and Life at […]

 Everyday Living

 As you settle into life at WashU, the information on this page is intended to help you navigate daily life as you choose a bank, select a cell phone provider, access the internet, explore on and off campus dining options, and send mail and packages within the U.S. and abroad.
-Read on to learn more. […]
+Find more resources at our […]

 Permanent Residency for Scholars